Two Winter Exhibits | December - February | Art for All Gallery and The Mill Yard

 Read Hunter's full article in ICI's FYI monthly newsletter: FYI

-"Beauty in Motion" | May 23–June 24
+"Beauty in Motion" | May 23–June 24, 2022

-University of Minnesota Department of Art, Regis West Gallery | 418 21st Ave South, Minneapolis, MN 55454
+Two locations: Blythe Brenden-Mann Community Center at MIDB | 2025 E. River Road, Minneapolis, MN 55414University of Minnesota Department of Art, Regis West Gallery | 418 21st Ave South, Minneapolis, MN 55454

-"ICI Staff Group Show" | March 16–April 29 | Blythe Brendan-Mann Community Center at MIDB
+"ICI Staff Group Show" | March 16–April 29, 2022 | Blythe Brenden-Mann Community Center at MIDB

 Learn more about the show and artists in ICI’s FYI monthly newsletter .

-cliffs are poet(z)
+cliffs are poet(z), Summer 2021

-Art for All’s largest exhibit to date, cliffs are poet(z), opened in summer 2021, featuring the work of eight diverse artists with disabilities in the Northrup King Building in northeast Minneapolis, the largest art complex in Minnesota.
-The exhibit covered about 3,600 square feet and was dedicated to Cliff Poetz, Art for All’s longest-serving advisory committee member and a nationally recognized disability activist who died in March 2021.
+Art for All’s largest exhibition to date, cliffs are poet(z), opened in summer 2021, featuring the work of eight diverse artists with disabilities in the Northrup King Building in northeast Minneapolis, the largest art complex in Minnesota.
+The exhibition covered about 3,600 square feet and was dedicated to Cliff Poetz, Art for All’s longest-serving advisory committee member and a nationally recognized disability activist who died in March 2021.

 In spring 2021, Art for All presented Black and White with a Touch of Color, a solo exhibition of the work of artist Donna Ray, who donated her piece, “Lefty Guitar,” to the program.
 She also spoke virtually to high school art students who were selling their work as a donation to Art for All, and was interviewed for a livestreamed event by Nik Fernholz, Art for All program manager.